clandrew/badstopwatch/README.md

 The timing goes up to 1 hour, then resets automatically.

 ## Build
-The project is in C++, built with Visual Studio 2019.
+The project is in C++, built with Visual Studio 2019 or later.
 The x86 build is supported.

 ## System requirements
 This application has been tested on Windows 10 on an x86-64 based computer.
 It is likely to work on other versions of Windows that have x86 application compatibility.